-Rocket Internet, a German company which started six online platforms for wholesale-cum retail businesses namely, Kaymu, daraz, jovago, foodpanda, lamudi, carmudi, has never disclosed the total size of investment in Pakistan nor it reported the return it has received so far on investment.
+Rocket Internet, a German company that started six online platforms for wholesale-cum retail businesses namely, Kaymu, Daraz, jovago, foodpanda, Lamudi, Carmudi, has never disclosed the total size of investment in Pakistan nor it reported the return it has received so far on investment.

-Uber and Careem (Abraaj Group) are other international ventures who entered in the e-commerce industry of Pakistan following the evolving trends and the presence of Rocket Internet further strengthened their belief in this market.
+Uber and Careem (Abraaj Group) are other international ventures who entered the e-commerce in Pakistan following the evolving trends and the presence of Rocket Internet further strengthened their belief in this market.

 However, various industry officials who are working or previously worked at top positions believed that the annual turnover of all six ventures is around USD 25-30 million while the total size of the industry is almost double the size of Rocket Internet business, which means around USD 60 million.

-Since the e-commerce industry is widely undocumented, and the groups involved are not the public listed entities.
+Since e-commerce in Pakistan is widely undocumented, and the groups involved are not the public listed entities.
 Therefore, it is anyone’s guess to measure the exact size of the emerging e-commerce industry of Pakistan.

 Nevertheless, some bigwigs such as Telenor’s top officials of likes Irfan Wahab, MD of Kaymu.pk – Ali Zain calculate the size of the local e-commerce industry to be around USD 100 million in its current state.
 According to them, it could swell to a much higher proportion if a favorable environment and opportunities are provided.